Assets TL;DR

 }

 The assets property is an array of tuples, where the first element of the tuple is the source directory on the deploying machine, and the second element of the tuple is the destination directory in the canister.
-Use assets for total assets under ~90 MiB in size.
+Use assets for total assets up to ~2 GiB in size.
+We are working on increasing this limit further.

 The build_assets property allows you to specify custom terminal commands that will run before Azle copies the assets into the canister.
 You can use build_assets to build your frontend code for example.
 In this case we are running npm run build, which refers to an npm script that we have specified in our package.json file.